Blue Heelers: episode guide

 A hole in the cellar floor and an intriguing stranger lead to more than Chris Riley bargains.
 Her new guest promises romance but when she refuses his advances he reveals he is one of her ex-husband's partners.
 He owes some serious people a lot of money and has come to the pub to collect.
 Their confrontation leads to a life-threatening episode for Chris and tests the Heelers ability to deal with such an intense situation.

-Guest Starring: Everlyn Krape as Rowena Lyndham, Rod Desley as Steven Lyndham, Robert Essex as Harry Carmichael, Susan J. Arnold as Stella Downer, Paul Wentford as Michael Scott, Fred Whitlock as Larry Page, Vanessa Ready as Vi Chisholm, Brenda Palmer as Winifred Starling, Barbara Joseph as Patricia Scott, Emma Delmenico as Lenore Scott, Angie Hilton as Waitress May, Axl Taylor as Barman Len.
+Guest Starring: Evelyn Krape as Rowena Wyndham, Rod Desley as Steven Wyndham, Robert Essex as Harry Carmichael, Susan J. Arnold as Stella Downer, Paul Wentford as Michael Scott, Fred Whitlock as Larry Page, Vanessa Ready as Vi Chisholm, Brenda Palmer as Winifred Starling, Barbara Joseph as Patricia Scott, Emma Delmenico as Lenore Scott, Angie Hilton as Waitress May, Axl Taylor as Barman Len

 Episode 4.28 (156)

 Nick and Dash arrive at Betty Freer's funeral to pay their respects, but instead they find her two sons fighting in her grave.
 Alex Freer is the younger son, and has been working on the family's free-range farm since his father's death.
 When the older son, Jerry, returns home from America wishing to make some changes to the farm, an intense feud erupts.
 The fight at the funeral is a symptom of the mounting tension within the family.